-- a) A copy of the CERP protocol should be provided to any organization using the school, building, or location.
-The organization using the building or location should then adapt the CERP protocol to the needs of their group/organization. - b) Consider having a plan in place for after-hour events or off-site field trips. - c) Consider a modified CERP protocol which takes into consideration the nature and extent of the use and shall meet the spirit and intent of the CERP Protocol to ensure that preparations are made to enable a quick and effective response to a cardiac emergency on-site after standard business hours. - d) A facility user or renter should have their own plan, especially those using facility after normal operating hours.
+- a) A copy of the Cardiac Emergency Response Protocol should be provided to any organization using the building or location.
+The organization using the building or location should then adapt the CERP to the needs of their group/organization. - b) Consider having a plan in place for after-hour events, off-site field trips, or off-site meetings or events. - c) Consider a modified Cardiac Emergency Response Protocol which takes into consideration the nature and extent of the use and shall meet the spirit and intent of this Protocol to ensure that preparations are made to enable a quick and effective response to a cardiac emergency on-site after standard business hours. - d) A facility user or renter should have their own plan, especially those using the building or location after normal operation hours.
 This should include location of the AEDs and knowledge of hands-only CPR and AED use.
-Visit Parent Heart Watch for a sample Communication to Facility User or Renter.
+Visit the Parent Heart Watch website for a sample Communication to Facility User or Renter.